msinclair-sudo/Symmetria-Index/README.md

  Scientifically plausible nutrient estimates

 # Repository Contents
-pgsql
-Copy
-Edit
 /ingredients.json                 → Ingredient-level nutritional profiles
 /recipes.json                     → Recipe details and nutrition summaries
 /goals.json                       → Dietary goals and weighted nutrients
 /profile.json                     → Personal nutrition targets and constraints
 /Meal-Plan Workflow Blueprint.md  → Guide for generating 7-day meal plans

 # How It Works
 Provide the JSON files as input to an LLM.
 Request a 7-day meal plan or recipe set tailored to your profile and goals.